Carrum Football Club: History

 In 1936 the club disbanded again and the players joined neighboring clubs, particularly Seaford.
 Due to constant pressure from the old Carrum players and limited players in both Seaford and Carrum towns, they decided to combine and entered the Mornington Peninsula Football League as Seaford/Carrum Football Club.
 The combined Seaford/Carrum side would compete together until 1940.
 During those 4 seasons the team lost 51 games and only won 2.

 In 1941 Carrum went stand-alone again competing in a social league but achieving little success.
 Carrum would soon return to the MPFL and shortly after won the MPFL B-Grade Premiership in 1948 and again in 1955.
 Following this Carrum entered a rebuilding stage and yielded little success until 1959 when great efforts were made to match the strength of sides such as Hastings, Frankston and Crib Point.
 It paid off with the 1959 premiership, defeating Hastings by just 1 point.

 In the late 1960s the club song was changed to It's a Grand Old Flag, as used by the Melbourne Demons in the Australian Football League.

+Carrum would dominate the Mornington Peninsula Football League for a period in the 1970s.
+Under coach Ivan Guy, from midway through 1973 to early 1975 they were undefeated in 35 matches, winning the 1973 and 1974 premierships.
+Carrum also made the competition grand final in 1972 and again in 1975, losing both to rivals Hastings.
+1974 premiership captain Gary Guy made the move to the VFL in 1975, eventually playing 22 matches for the Melbourne Football Club.

-Carrum Lions would then stay in the MPFL until 1988 when the Mornington Peninsula Football League merged with the Nepean Football League to form the league now knows as the MPNFL.
+Carrum Lions would then stay in the MPFL until 1987, when the Mornington Peninsula Football League merged with the Nepean Football League to form the league now knows as the MPNFL.
 The MPNFL was where Carrum won their final flag as the 2nd Division Premiers in 1994.

+The club disbanded at the end of the 1995 season, but reformed 18 years later as the Carrum Paterson Lakes Football Club, joining the Southern Football Netball League (SFNL) in 2013.
+As of 2023, the club plays in Division 3 of the SFNL.